Shikha-code36/Competitive-Python/README.md

 ## Contributing

-If you would like to contribute to the PyPy project, please refer to the contributing guidelines.
+If you would like to contribute to the competitivepython project, please refer to the contributing guidelines.
 We welcome contributions of all types, including bug reports, feature requests, and code contributions.

 ## License

-PyPy is open source software released under the MIT license.
+competitivepython is open source software released under the MIT license.
 Refer to the LICENSE file for more information.